RandomBits-top/MigrationBrowser/README.md

 # MigrationBrowser
 A helper browser that can be controlled via GPO to force certain URLs to open in private browser mode.

+During a migration phase where users are transitioning from legacy internal web applications to new environments, especially when changing identities, it is often necessary that certain URLs are opened in a private browsing mode to avoid issues with cached data, cookies, or session information.
+While it is possible to setup desktop icons to open a web browser in private browsing mode, it requires the end-user to cut-and-paste URLs.
+MigrationBrowser is a lightweight executable that can be set as the default web browser.
+It checks URLs against a list of patterns defined in the registry and opens matching URLs in InPrivate mode, while all other URLs open in normal mode.

+It is intended to be installed via SCCM/MECM/GPO and configured via GPO registry settings.

 ## Usage
 | Command | Behavior |
 | ------------------------------------------- | ------------------------------------------- |